-You may think that you need to wait until your kids are older before you embark on a ski holiday, but with the right preparation and destination, it can be a great option for families with children of all ages.
+You may think that you need to wait until your kids are older before you embark on a ski holiday but with the right preparation and the right destination, it’s a great option for families with children of all ages.

-We’ve answered some of your main ski family holiday concerns in our ski tips below, but if you have any more questions then get in touch with our family holiday experts who can help you decide whether a ski holiday is right for your family.
+We’ve answered some of your main family ski holiday concerns below but if you have any more questions then get in touch with our family holiday experts who can help you decide whether a ski holiday is right for you.

 If your child is confident, fairly coordinated and is happy to listen and follow instructions from others, they will probably be fine – but every child is different.

 To make things easier, try to ensure you have booked ski lessons with an English-speaking instructor and some resorts even let parents or childminders stay with young children whilst the lessons take place, to help them feel comfortable and safe.

 If your child isn’t having fun, experienced childcare assistants will be on hand at all times and will be able to take your child back into in-chalet childcare.

 Many ski resorts do offer children’s clubs and creches, including our own ski destinations in the french alps such as the popular Chalet Eva Reberty 2000 in Les Trois Vallees which has access to a ‘Mini Marmots’ childcare service.

 This is operated by fully qualified English speaking childcare experts, who run loads of fun, age-appropriate piste-side activities including snow painting, igloo building, picnics and lots more.

 It’s also a great opportunity for tots to make new friends by meeting some of the other children who are enjoying a ski getaway.